AbdulKareem20/university-collab-tool-backend/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name](mailto:abdulkareemstudy@gmail.com).
+For any questions or inquiries, please contact [Abdul Kareem](mailto:abdulkareemstudy@gmail.com).